By Tim Lambert

 Life became more comfortable for most women in the 19th century.
 James Simpson (1811-1870), who was Professor of Midwifery at Edinburgh University, began using chloroform for operations in 1847.

-Meanwhile in the 19th century men and women practiced archery.
+Meanwhile in the 19th century women practiced archery.
 In the late 19th century tennis, croquet and cycling were popular pastimes.
 Women first played at Wimbledon in 1884.
 Some intrepid women went mountaineering.

 Meanwhile women gained more rights during the 19th century.
 In 1849 American Elizabeth Blackwell became the first woman to gain a medical degree.
 In Britain the first woman to qualify as a dentist was Lilian Lindsay in 1895.
 The first woman to qualify as an architect in Britain was Ethel Charles in 1898.